A Juicy Analogy

 I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.
 John 15:5

 Visualize this and think about it for five seconds.
-Jesus is the vine and you are the branch coming off that vine where the fruit will appear… Jesus made it plain and simple that fruitfulness would depend on proximity.
+Jesus is the vine and you are the branch coming off that vine where the fruit will appear… Jesus made it plain and simple that fruitfulness does not depend on having the perfect conditions in life, but on proximity to the Vine.
 Stay close to Him and bear fruit.
-Drift away and dry up.
+Or drift away and dry up.

 It’s a new day with God.
 Run with it.